cgrinker/bored/docs/storage.md

 ## Next Steps (Prioritised Backlog)

-1. Extend WAL payloads to record page compaction slot relocations and index maintenance metadata; teach `WalReplayer` and `PageManager` to honour the richer records.
-2. Instrument storage and WAL paths with telemetry for latch wait time, checkpoint cadence, and retention pruning, surfacing the data through diagnostics endpoints.
+1. Instrument storage and WAL paths with telemetry for latch wait time, checkpoint cadence, and retention pruning, surfacing the data through diagnostics endpoints.
-3. Finish the undo walkers for long-lived transactions and add crash/restart drills that prove before-image replay across overflow chains.
+2. Finish the undo walkers for long-lived transactions and add crash/restart drills that prove before-image replay across overflow chains.
-4. Benchmark FSM refresh, retention pruning, and overflow replay using representative workloads to establish performance baselines and regression thresholds.
+3. Benchmark FSM refresh, retention pruning, and overflow replay using representative workloads to establish performance baselines and regression thresholds.
-5. Finalise operator-facing tooling and documentation for retention, checkpoint scheduling, and recovery workflows.
+4. Finalise operator-facing tooling and documentation for retention, checkpoint scheduling, and recovery workflows.

 ### Roadmap to 100% Feature Completeness (Updated Oct 23, 2025)